psamme/ecolint-ai/README.md

 Shipping AI features is easy; shipping them *efficiently* is not.
 Uncached calls, full-history prompts, and top-tier models used for trivial tasks are easy to introduce and hard to notice in review.
-They quietly become API bills, latency, and unnecessary compute demand.
+They quietly turn into higher API bills, slower responses, and unnecessary compute demand.

 EcoLint AI is a **prevention layer for AI code review**.
 It prioritizes wasteful AI code patterns and estimates their potential impact directionally, so you can